 Volunteers are involved in supporting customer and mobility services, events on the Park and in its venues, conservation and gardening activities, school visits, career workshops and much much more.

 The programme promotes best practice volunteering and provides opportunities to learn new skills, build confidence, develop social networks and well-being; as well as empower a wide and diverse group of visitors to get the most from the Park.
 Our Park Champions with their enthusiasm, dedication and knowledge have continued the spirit of the 2012 Games Makers.
-In 2015 volunteers gave up over 10,000 hours of the time across the programme in four main roles.
+In 2017 volunteers gave up over 16,300 hours of the time creating £2,133,000 of value through subjective wellbeing across the programme in four main roles.
 These included:

 - Supporting events